United Record Pressing: Upstairs

 Next to the Motown Suite on the second floor of the building is a large space that is used to host record release parties and other events for labels and artists.
-Among the many, it is believed that this room hosted parties for The Supremes, Smokey Robinson, The Cowsills, Wayne Newton, and a signing party for a 16-year-old Hank Williams Jr. It also functions as a small museum to the company and the history of recorded music.
+Among the many, it is believed that this room hosted parties for the Supremes, Smokey Robinson, the Cowsills, Wayne Newton, and a signing party for a 16-year-old Hank Williams Jr. It also functions as a small museum to the company and the history of recorded music.
 Among other uses, this room houses the Upstairs at United series.

 Upstairs at United is a series of all-analog recordings recorded on the second floor of United.
-All recordings were direct to analog tape under the leadership Chis Mara of Welcome to 1979 Studios, then cut to 12-inch EPs at 45 RPM.
+All recordings were direct to analog tape under the leadership Chris Mara of Welcome to 1979 Studios, then cut to 12-inch EPs at 45 rpm.
 The purpose of the Upstairs at United series is to put out music recorded in an all-analog style, and to celebrate the outstanding musical and cultural history that has taken place inside this building.

 All recordings are engineered by Mara and his analog studio in Nashville, Tennessee.
 All recordings were done live directly to one-quarter-inch analog tape using a sixteen-channel vintage recording console and vintage microphones and outboard gear, with no overdubs, edits or audio sweetening.

-The series has included artists such as Brendan Benson, North Mississippi Allstars, Keane (band), and Smoke Fairies.
+The series has included artists such as Brendan Benson, North Mississippi Allstars, Keane, and Smoke Fairies.